 Differentiated provision in English is provided in all areas and is supported in a high percentage of lessons across the school by the Head of Academic Support & Gifted and Talented, working with small groups within lessons and on a withdrawal basis.
 The department sets differentiated preps and activities and supports each child as an individual, encouraging independent and inquisitive learning.
 High achievers are given further challenges such as responsibility for leading lessons and researching extended projects and all pupils are encouraged to read and join Book Clubs tailored to their level.

-Pupils are encouraged to deliver assemblies to the whole school, write e-serials, take part in producing the school magazine, use their persuasive techniques in the Debating Society and join Book Clubs as just some of the additional opportunities available.
+Pupils are encouraged to deliver assemblies to the whole school, write e-serials, take part in producing the school newsletter, join Book Clubs, and come along to writers clubs and events, as just some of the additional opportunities available.

 We also have regular visits by outside speakers, authors, poets and visiting theatre groups.
-Recent speakers have included authors Andy Stanton and Christopher William Hill.
+Recent speakers have included authors Andy Stanton and Sally Nicholls.

 Watch a collaboration between the Art and English departments for the 'Library of Ideas' exhibition held in Salisbury in 2017: